"Jafar, Jafar, he's our man..."note

 - They also cheer when something bad happens to Drac.

 Dracula: Pipe down!

-- The crowd in the old Tom Slick cartoon shorts always gave a very unenthusiastic, half-hearted, deadpan "yay"s and equally unenthusiastic "boo"s..
+- Any crowd of people on Rocky and Bullwinkle cartoons, or any other Jay Ward productions, always gave a very unenthusiastic, half-hearted, deadpan "yay"s and equally unenthusiastic "boo"s.

 - In Kim Possible, Dr. Drakken is disappointed by Shego's lack of response to his gloating over his plan: